 Endoscopic surgery.
-Your surgeon uses a telescope-like device with a tiny camera attached to it (endoscope) to see inside the carpal tunnel.
-Your surgeon cuts the ligament through one or two small incisions in the hand or wrist.
-Some surgeons may use ultrasound instead of a telescope to guide the tool that cuts the ligament.
+A surgeon uses a telescope-like device with a tiny camera called an endoscope.
+This allows the surgeon to see inside the carpal tunnel.
+The surgeon cuts the ligament through one or two small incisions in the hand or wrist.

 Endoscopic surgery may result in less pain than does open surgery in the first few days or weeks after surgery.

 - Open surgery.
-Your surgeon makes an incision in the palm of the hand over the carpal tunnel and cuts through the ligament to free the nerve.
+A surgeon makes a cut, also called an incision, in the palm of the hand over the carpal tunnel and cuts through the ligament to free the nerve.

 Discuss the risks and benefits of each technique with your surgeon before surgery.
 Surgery risks may include:

 - Incomplete release of the ligament.